 Your infrastructure needs the following things to support Windows Virtual Desktop:

 - An Azure Active Directory

 - A Windows Server Active Directory in sync with Azure Active Directory.
-This can be enabled through:
+You can configure this with one of the following:

-- An Azure subscription, containing a virtual network that either contains or is connected to the Windows Server Active Directory
+- An Azure subscription that contains a virtual network that either contains or is connected to the Windows Server Active Directory

 The Azure virtual machines you create for Windows Virtual Desktop must be: